 - Meats cooked in a slow cooker stay tender, moist, and delicious.
 The flavor also slowly cooks into the meat, making it so good!

 - Even your picky eaters will love my homemade mild-sweet barbecue sauce recipe.

 If you love these chicken legs in a slow cooker recipe, try my Slow Cooker Lemon Chicken recipe too!

 - Chicken leg quarters - I love these because they have a lot of meat.
-You can also use regular bone in chicken thighs or legs too!
+You can also use regular bone-in chicken thighs or legs too!

 - Ketchup - You can use any brand.
-Although most ketchup is gluten free, it is good to always read the labels.
+Although most ketchup is gluten free, it is good always to read the labels.

 - Mustard - I like to use brown mustard because it adds more flavor.
-You can also use dijon if you prefer.
+You can also use Dijon if you prefer.

 This is the slow cooker I own.
 I bought it a couple of years ago, and it is still going strong!
 This Crock Pot can hold a whole 3-pound chicken and does a great job cooking!

 - Cooks evenly

 - It doesn't have an auto-switch from high to low temp